Technical Information & FAQs

 Nexus 5 way jack plug

-Harris Race Radios Nexus Euro 5 way plug, used on some European radio systems.
-Harris Race Radios has the adapters.
+The picture above is a Harris Race Radios Nexus Euro 5-way plug, used on some European radio systems.
+Harris Race Radios has the adaptors if you have this plug already.

 Please note that this is a very simplified explanation of what actually happens when you transmit using a 2-way radio.